Berkeley-CS61B/website-fa23/materials/lab/lab12/index.md

-We recommend that you look at some of the provided helper methods in `Movement.java` to see which ones you can call on to move a piece or rotate a piece (**you should not have to implement the logic yourself, but instead, rely on understanding what the helper methods do**).
+We recommend that you look at some of the provided helper methods in `Movement.java` to see which ones you can call on to move a piece or rotate a piece (**you should not have to implement any of the movement logic yourself, but instead, rely on understanding what the helper methods do**).

-A `Movement` instance has also been provided for you, so you may use this to help you implement this method.
+A `Movement` instance has also been provided for you to use.

 {% include alert.html type="task" content="
 **TASK**: Fill out the method according to the description above.
 As a reminder, make sure to read